ghqor25/aws-cdk-tester/README.md

 It has two modes. `TestInDeployment` and `TestInEvent`.

 ## TestOnDeployment
-`TestOnDeployment` do test in stack deployment(using custom resource).
+`TestOnDeployment` do test in stack deployment(Internally using stepfunctions, lambdas, custom-resource).
 When Tester `FAILED`, stack deployment will fail, and stack rollback will proceed.
 You can use it for neccessary integration test before deployment done.